odyssey-geospatial/geo-relations/README.md

 In order to give the data some geospatial realism, this package pulls shapes of various entities from OpenStreetMap.
-It then moves and shifts them around in order to assure that prescribed relationships either do or do not exist between them.
+It then moves and shifts them around to assure that prescribed relationships either do or do not exist between them.

 All shapes are returned within a square 2D coordinate system,